yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/LAB_04_Manage Compute_PaaS.md

     | Subject | type **Resource updated:** and, in the **Dynamic Content** column to the right of the **Send an email** pane, select **Subject** |
     | Body | type **Resource group:**, in the search text box under the **Dynamic Content** column to the right of the **Send an email** pane, type and select **Topic**, back in the **Body** text box, on a new line, type **Event type:**, in the search text box under the **Dynamic Content** column to the right of the **Send an email** pane, type and select **Event Type**, back in the **Body** text box, on a new line type **Event ID:**, in the search text box under the **Dynamic Content** column to the right of the **Send an email** pane, type and select **ID**, back in the **Body** text box, on a new line, type **Event Time:**, and in the search text box under the **Dynamic Content** column to the right of the **Send an email** pane, type and select **Event Time**. |

+    **You may need to confirm the account by going into the mailbox and entering your phone number.**

 1. On the **Logic Apps Designer** blade, select **Save**.